H. Brandt Ayers, former publisher of The Anniston Star, dead at 85

 In later decades, Ayers would develop a reputation for editorials that staked out liberal positions that tended to be unpopular among white Alabamians — including many of his own readers.

+Glen Browder, a former Democratic congressman and emeritus professor of political science at Jacksonville State University, said Ayers often straddled two worlds, telling fellow Southerners things they don’t want to hear while defending the South to the people he met on the national stage.

+“He always tried to make it work, and he always exuded a faith that if you could get past the rawness of black-white relations, that most Southerners would respond to a message of reconciliation of black and white,” Browder said.
+“He was very frustrated that outsiders often wouldn’t accept Alabamians as people of good will.”

-In a 2018 interview, Diane McWhorter, author of the civil rights history "Carry Me Home," described Ayers as "publisher of (easily) the Alabama's most enlightened newspapers" and "a voice of integrity and reason in political seasons even darker than our most recent."
+In a 2018 interview, Diane McWhorter, author of the civil rights history "Carry Me Home," described Ayers as "publisher of (easily) one of Alabama's most enlightened newspapers" and "a voice of integrity and reason in political seasons even darker than our most recent."

-"I think Brandy always had an interest in seeing that the talent that existed among students and working journalists was developed in the best possible way," Mason said.
+"I think Brandy always had an interest in seeing that the talent that existed among students and working journalists was developed in the best possible way," said Felicia Mason, executive director of the Alabama Press Association.

 Ayers often told the stories of his career himself, in books and in radio commentaries for National Public Radio.
 For many of his admirers, his star likely dimmed in 2018, when a former reporter came forward to say that in the 1970s, Ayers had spanked her against her will in the newsroom.
 Another reporter who asked not to be named came forward with a similar story, and Ayers later acknowledged a separate spanking incident in an interview with The Star.